 Prior to developing base maps and right of way and PS&E plans conforming to the Montana Department of Transportation (MDT) standards, we had to address the conversion between state plane and ground scale coordinates.
 MDT standards require establishing a combined factor that fits any point along the project to a precision of 1:50,000.
 Because of the north-south orientation and the variation in elevation along the project, we had to develop four zones to address this issue.

 Montana Department of Transportation, US 93, Evaro to Polson

-Skillings Connolly prepared feasibility/corridor study and preservation plans to complete roadway improvements in this environmentally- and culturally-sensitive area.
+Skillings prepared feasibility/corridor study and preservation plans to complete roadway improvements in this environmentally- and culturally-sensitive area.
 An aggressive public involvement campaign allowed this project to move forward in an efficient and timely manner.
 The process facilitated MDT, FHWA, and Tribal involvement in preparation of design guidelines, traffic and safety analysis, and the review of 44 wildlife crossings on US 93.
 Context-sensitive solutions were keys to the project’s success.
 The result is a written Memorandum of Agreement that included the results of the corridor study and analysis, design criteria, lane configuration, design features, and mitigation measures.
-Skillings Connolly also performed a LEDPA analysis and 404(b)(1) Evaluation in support of NEPA documentation and Corps permitting.
+Skillings also performed a LEDPA analysis and 404(b)(1) Evaluation in support of NEPA documentation and Corps permitting.
 The project has received numerous awards, including FHWA’s Team Award for Excellence.
-Skillings Connolly also provided right of way appraisal, acquisition, relocation services, and design management.
+Skillings also provided right of way appraisal, acquisition, relocation services, and design management.